apache/superset/superset-frontend/temporary_superset_ui/superset-ui/plugins/plugin-chart-pivot-table/README.md

 This plugin provides Pivot Table for Superset.

+If you change the logic of this plugin, please update [`pivot_table`](https://github.com/apache/superset/blob/master/superset/charts/post_processing.py).

 ### Usage

 Configure `key`, which can be any `string`, and register the plugin.
 This `key` will be used to